matthost/lifespan/README.md

       - female: +28% median / +21% p90
     - [Evidence of anticancer effect in humans and FDA approval to treat cancer in humans.](https://www.nature.com/articles/nrc2341)
   - Risks
     - Low risk.
-    - Used and researched in human transplant patients at 2-5 mg daily dose.
+Used and researched in human transplant patients at 2-5 mg daily dose.
+Used widely at 4+ mg weekly dose for anti-aging.
     - Most significant potential side effects are related to having kids.
       - For males: decrease in fertility.
 Seen in human transplant patients and high dose mice.
 In both humans and mice discontinuation of the drug allows fertility in all cases.
       - For females: when taken during mice pregnancy, bad effects in offspring.
+    - Can also lower immune system response to bacteria.
+This can be an issue at high doses used in transplant patients but not reported in lower weekly antiaging usage.
+Recommend stopping usage while feeling sick.
   - Dose
     - 4 mg once weekly.
 More is probably better.
 - Acarbose